Murray Bridge, South Australia: History

 Murray Bridge is in the traditional lands of the Ngarrindjeri people, who refer to Murray Bridge as Pomberuk.
 The first European explorer was Charles Sturt, who camped there on 8 February 1830.

 The first road bridge across the lower Murray was known as The Murray Bridge and completed at Edwards's Crossing in 1879.
-To distinguish this bridge with the many other bridges that cross the Murray River, this bridge is known as the Murray River road bridge, Murray Bridge.
+To distinguish this bridge from the many other bridges that cross the Murray River, it is known as the Murray River road bridge, Murray Bridge.
 The bridge became a shared road and rail bridge in 1886 until the separate rail bridge was completed in 1925.
 The bridge was designed for rail track gauge though in actuality, only gauge trains ever used it.

 The District Council of Mobilong was established in 1884, bringing local government to the township, then known as Mobilong, and the surrounding land within the Hundred of Mobilong.
 By 1923, the council had absorbed the southern two-thirds of the neighbouring Hundred of Burdett across the river, the Hundred of Ettrick further east, and part of the Hundred of Brinkley to the south.
 The Mobilong township by then had its own ward.
 The township seceded from Mobilong council in 1924, calling itself the Corporate Town of Murray Bridge, effectively renaming the township.

 In 1920, there was a picture theatre in Murray Bridge known as the Lyric Theatre, leased by Dan Clifford Theatres.
 At that time, audiences were dwindling owing to only silent films being able to be shown, but there were plans to upgrade to enable screening of "talkies".

 In 1977 the two local councils recombined as the District Council of Murray Bridge.

 In 1979 the Swanport Bridge, carrying the South Eastern Freeway across the Murray River was completed 5 km downstream, removing most through traffic from the historic road and rail bridge.

 In 1993 the local municipal council crossed a population threshold, enabling it to be declared a city, the Rural City of Murray Bridge.
 The bounded locality of Murray Bridge remained the majority population centre and seat of the city council.

 Murray Bridge contains a number of heritage-listed sites, including the Murray Bridge Transport Precinct, listed on the South Australian Heritage Register.